-Revel in the Halloween season with a Haunted House, a Halloween Classic Car Show, and a Dia de los Muertos Celebration taking place at the National Museum of Funeral History during October and November, 2018.
+Revel in the Halloween season with a daily Haunted House, plus the annual Halloween Classic Car Show, and an expanded Dia de los Muertos Celebration at the National Museum of Funeral History through Saturday, November 3, 2019.

 Annual, Family-Friendly Haunted House

-Open daily from Monday, October 1 through Sunday, November 4, 2018.
-Click here for more information on the Halloween Haunted House.
+Open daily from Tuesday, October 1 through Sunday, November 3, 2019.
+Click here for more information and to purchase museum tickets.

-The all-ages event gathers more than 150 vehicles, ranging from classic to contemporary, many decked out in spooky décor for a day of Halloween fun.
+Now in its 12th year, the popular Halloween Classic Car Show brings together more than 150 vehicles, from classic to contemporary, many decked out in spooky decor for an afternoon of Halloween fun.

-Enjoy the fall festival atmosphere with face painting, arts and crafts for the kids, great food from local vendors, a live DJ, silent auction, and more.
+This all-ages event makes for a lively fall festival atmosphere, with face painting, arts and crafts for the kids, local food vendors, a live DJ, silent auction and more.

-Stick around until 3pm for special trophies to be awarded to Best of Show Car, Truck, and Modern Vehicle, as well as Best Decorated vehicle.
+Families are encouraged to arrive in costume and trick-or-treat from trunk-to-trunk before competing in the costume contest at Noon.
+Stick around until 3pm when special trophies are awarded to Best of Show Car, Truck, and Modern Vehicle, as well as Best Decorated Vehicle.

 Dia de los Muertos Celebration

-Authentic Day of the Dead altars created by local artists will be on display, and visitors will have a chance to commemorate their loved ones by leaving a message in the “Book of the Dead”.
+For 2019, this afternoon celebration features sugar skull-decorating, face painting, crafts, local vendors, and music.
+Visitors will also get the chance to tour authentic Day of the Dead altars created by local artists, and can commemorate their loved ones by leaving a message in the “Book of the Dead”.

 About the National Museum of Funeral History